Welcome to SPJARA!

 Now, more than ever, we realise what a great set of shops we have on the Bath Road.
 Please support them.

-The Bath Road Utility boxes - a bit of good news!
+The Bath Road Utility boxes - some good news!

 SPJARA has helped pay for the decorating of two new utility boxes in Bath Road - see here

-SPJARA has introduced a 'good neighbour' scheme during the pandemic.
+SPJARA is still operating the 'good neighbour' scheme.
+With the second lockdown, it is highly likely that there will continue to be a need for this service.
 Anyone who, for any reason needs to self-isolate can avail of this free service.

 SPJARA widens its shopping service to include NHS staff in the SPJARA area!